simonlindgren/mistral-unslothify/README.md

 As an example here, we have the file `domain.jsonl` with 500 text items to fine-tune the model for.
 All examples are about Swedish meatballs, so the model will become better at carrying out text-based tasks around those.

 #### NOTE
 This whole thing must be run on GPU.
-Either on a local machine with Nvidia/Cuda properly installed, on Google Colab with a free GPU runtime (even though they quickly run out), or any other cloud machine where the `!nvcc --version` cell below checks out ✅.
-Options include `brev.dev` and `vast.ai`.
+Either on a local machine with Nvidia/Cuda properly installed, on Google Colab with a free GPU runtime (even though they quickly run out), or any other cloud machine where the `!nvcc --version` cell in the notebook checks out ✅.